PCBLOOP

 Post-Manufacturing Testing

-Common testing standards include the IEC 61000-4-2 standard, which specifies the test levels and procedures for evaluating ESD protection.
+Common testing methods standards include the IEC 61000-4-2 standard, which specifies the test levels and procedures for evaluating ESD protection.
 Manufacturers can conduct these tests to identify any remaining vulnerabilities and take corrective action before deploying the PCB.

 Best Practices for ESD Control